teampanicbear/valentin-cheval/src/content/pages/home/index.md

   cta_title: Got a project in mind?
   cta_sub: Let's make something happen together
   title: >-
-    “As a designer and Rotarian, I believe in service above self.
+    As a designer and Rotarian, I believe in service above self.

     Being a designer is about serving user needs.